lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

 <div align="center" dir="auto">

 ![EvenNGClouds](https://github.com/lucabocha/NetworkAutomation/assets/44237986/c611df66-6e0c-4113-b0d4-75930eab0fd4)

 </div>

-With this much information we will be able to understand the below steps better.
+With this much information we should be able to understand the below steps better.
 So, lets start setting up the internet access for the lab devices

-1. Edit the pnet1 interface configuration to give it an IP address.
-This IP address should be an IP that we will not use on any of the lab we will be setting up
+1. Edit the pnet1 interface configuration to give it a static IP address.
+This IP address should be an IP that we will not be used on any of the labs we will be setting up

         sudo su
         vim /etc/network/interfaces

-   This will open the VIM editor so you configure the interface like below.
-In my case I know that I wont be using 10.255.255.0/24 IP range anywhere else on the labs
+   The above commands will open the VIM editor with sudo access so you configure the interface settings as below:

         iface pnet1 inet static
             bridge_ports eth1